Opinion | Republicans have given Joe Manchin the perfect reason to end the filibuster

-Obviously this has failed.
-Manchin won’t listen to liberals on this matter.
+Obviously this has failed: Manchin won’t listen to liberals on this matter.

 But what if Manchin considered listening to Republicans about it?

-On Wednesday, all 50 Republicans in the Senate — including supposed moderates like Lisa Murkowski of Alaska and Susan Collins of Maine — voted to filibuster the Freedom to Vote Act.
+On Wednesday, all 50 Republicans in the Senate — including supposed moderates such as Lisa Murkowski of Alaska and Susan Collins of Maine — voted to filibuster the Freedom to Vote Act.
 That’s a stripped-down version of sweeping voting rights legislation Democrats have advocated.

 If Manchin (or anyone else) needed more proof that Republicans will never partner with Democrats to secure voting rights and democracy, this was it.